pburkholder/decksets/2018-04-cf-summit/text.md

 # Genesis
 [.header: #FFFFFF]

 ^One shortcut to ATO: Reuse!
-But in January 2015 the reuse of configuration management tooling wasn't scaling to the needs of the 18F, so after assessing the  tradeoffs between the available cloud and commercial offering, a small team at 18F  built a PaaS w/ Cloud Foundry that would satisfy the majority of the compliance implementation and documentation needs 18F and their partners.
+But in January 2015 the reuse of configuration management tooling wasn't SCALING to the needs of the 18F, ASSESSING the  tradeoffs between CLOUD & COMMERCIAL`, a small team at 18F BUILT PaaS w/ Cloud Foundry

+^TO meet COMPLY and DOC and their partners.

 ^It was such a success internally, that folks decided to make it available to any agency, and in October 2015,